-The AMA Government Relations Department also honored another five lawmakers with "Champion" awards for outstanding efforts to motorcyclists and motorcycling.
-Another 50 lawmakers received "Supporter" awards for their support.
+The AMA also recognized 15 "Champions" for outstanding efforts to motorcyclists and motorcycling.
+Another 23 lawmakers received "Supporter" awards for their positions on motorcycling issues.

-"The constituents of all of these current and former federal legislators should be proud of them for their public service and for their support of the American motorcyclist, and the freedom those Americans enjoy," Allard said.
+"The AMA thanks these federal legislators for their public service and for their support of America's motorcyclists and the freedom to ride," Allard said.